-“Liam is an Associate who is qualified as a barrister & solicitor of the High Court of New Zealand.
-He specialises in complex commercial and corporate dispute resolution (including both litigation and arbitration), and acts for and advises a wide range of domestic and international clients on high–value contentious matters.”
+“Liam is a Senior Associate who is qualified as a barrister & solicitor of the High Court of New Zealand.
+He specialises in complex commercial and corporate dispute resolution, and has particular expertise and experience in high value international arbitration, fraud claims and shareholder disputes”

 Publications, articles and seminars